MacLemon/CongressChecklist/README.md

 - Hoodies, Pullovers
 - Jacket (wind proof, at least somewhat water resistant)
 - Cap, wool cap
-- Umbrealla
+- Umbrella
 - Comfortable shoes (You'll make a lot of distance-units during your stay)
 - Plastic bag to separate laundry from clean clothes in your luggage
 - Gloves
 - Scarf
-- Swim suite, Bikini, trunks (In case your hotel has a pool)
+- Swim suit, Bikini, trunks (In case your hotel has a pool)

 ### Gear